Take our basic accounting principles quiz to check out your knowledge of the accounting assumptions and concepts used in double entry bookkeeping.

 The accounting principles quiz is one of many of our online quizzes which can be used to test your knowledge of double entry bookkeeping, discover another at the links below.

-- Quiz 8: Credit and Debit Quiz
+- Quiz 17: Debit and Credit Bookkeeping Quiz